-Super Bowl 2024: Celebrity Cameos Don’t Always Mean Successful Ads
+Celebrity Cameos Don’t Always Mean Successful Ads at the Super Bowl

 The 2024 Super Bowl struck a cultural nerve.
 As the most-watched US television event in over 50 years, the broadcast drew over 123 million viewers, offering brands an unmatched opportunity to reach consumers.
 In an era of influencer-driven marketing, the Super Bowl saw countless star-studded ads.
 Almost every ad featured major celebrities from across the spectrum.